-Self Storage ( or self stockage in French) is the term applied to storage facilities that offer do-it-yourself-storage space for members of public and businesses to rent month-to-month.
+Self Storage is the term applied to storage facilities that offer do-it-yourself-storage space for members of public and businesses to rent month-to-month.
 You can rent your own lockable secure room of practically any size for as long or short a period as you require.
 You are the only person to hold the key and you can come and go as often as you like during normal working hours.
 Your rights and goods are protected via a straightforward licence agreement that is provided by the self-storage operator.
 In the past, we have had to rely upon removal companies and large storage organizations to store on our behalf and have had to play by their rules with limited access, no flexibility, long-term contracts and high charges.
 With the advent of self-storage, we've been given a lot more choice.

 Since many consumers and businesses need more control over what, where, when and how they store the self-storage industry has evolved into a cost-effective, flexible and secure storage alternative.
 The self-storage space you rent will be self-contained and fully enclosed and can vary in size according to your specific needs - you could be looking at as small a space as a closet through to a unit big enough to store your boat, the entire contents of your house or extensive business archives.